Karlito05/simshmbridge/README.md

 Wrapper programs to map shared memory from Linux for access by Wine and Proton.

+## Quickstart

+To start using this you can just clone this repository and run `./install.sh`.
+This will install needed files to /opt/simshmbridge and provide you with the needed isntructions to use it.

 ## FAQ

 ### Why is this necessary?